 Student documentation includes items such as official transcripts, certification of graduation for licensure, GPA/rank verification letters and more.
-Requests for student documentation can be made in person in the Office of Academic Affairs on the fourth floor by filling out a Request for School Documentation Form; alternatively, you can fill out this form and fax it to 415.929.6616.
+Requests for student documentation can be made in person in the Office of Academic Affairs on the fourth floor by filling out a Request for School Documentation Form; alternatively, you can fill out this form, email or fax it to 415.929.6616.
 Please ensure that you sign your form before submitting it.

 Unofficial transcripts and report cards can be printed out online by logging in to your InsidePacific account.

 You may elect to either pick up your documentation in Academic Affairs, or have it mailed directly to the individual or group of your choice.
 Requests are generally processed within 24 hours.
 Please note that students requesting official transcripts for applications to post-graduate programs should submit the Request for School Documentation Form to Dr. Craig Yarborough, and should also read the Post-Graduate section below.
 Also note that students with any holds on their university financial accounts may be ineligible to receive copies of their official transcripts.

 Academic Affairs processes up to 10 official transcripts free of charge.
 After that, each transcript costs $5.

 Students in the Dental Hygiene or other Pacific programs should go to this page to request your official transcripts.

 Download Notification of Use of Discretionary Day(s) form.
 Students are given a predeteremined number of discretionary days each year for illness, national boards, job or postgraduate interviews, etc.

 Students are required to contact the Office of Academic Affairs promptly of their intent to use a discretionary day so that timely notification can go to course directors and clinic personnel.
 Please read the Attendance Policy here.

 A discretionary day is normally recognized when students contact the Office of Academic Affairs before 9:00 am on the day of an absence or when other proper written notification has been received.